-Installation of a structural rivet is similar to the standard rivet, the difference being the tool, as a structural rivet requires a Huck gun or a structural rivet gun, because a standard rivet gun is not equipped to install structural rivets.
+Installation of a structural rivet is similar to the standard rivet, however the key difference being the tool, as a structural rivet requires a Huck gun or a structural rivet gun, because a standard rivet gun is not equipped to install structural rivets.

 To install a structural rivet, pre drilling of holes is required.
 Load rivet’s pin tail section into rivet gun.
 Insert rivets body into hole and activate gun.
 Upon activation the head of the rivet is pushed against the nose of the tool, whilst the tool pulls up the central pin.
 As a result, the body compresses, and expands on the blind side until it maxes out to approximately one and a half times the size of the original diameter.
 Resulting in a larger surface in which the two materials are effectively fastened together.